formal letter sample essays

 Of course, the “…first principles…of the gospel are: First–Faith in the Lord Jesus Christ, and Second, Repentance.”
 (Article of Faith #4, The Pearl of Great Price) Sounds simple, right?
 Two easy steps.
 But is it really that simple?

 Have you ever asked yourself: “How exactly do I foster Faith in the Lord Jesus Christ?”
 Or… “What do I REALLY need to do to gain the Lord’s forgiveness?”
-In this program, we teach each other very specific answers to these questions.
+In this program, we give each other specific answers to these questions.

 Instead of two “easy” steps, we go in-depth; talking, pondering, praying, studying, and most importantly, DOING on a daily and weekly basis.